madpsy/xpa125b_controller/README.md

   ![ha](https://raw.githubusercontent.com/madpsy/xpa125b_controller/main/ha.png "ha")

-NodeRED has built in support for MQTT.
+Node-RED has built in support for MQTT.
 You can subscribe to the relevant topics and easily create automations based on these.
 Of course you can also send commands assuming you are in MQTT mode.

 This is particularly useful if you want to trigger other events based on the current state.
 An example might be to illuminate a light when you are transmitting or even send a notification if the TX Block Timer is activated.